awsdocs/amazon-elasticache-docs/doc_source/redis/accessing-elasticache.md

 1. To see a list of security groups, from the left navigation pane, choose **Security Groups**\.
 **Important**
-If **Security Groups** is not listed in the navigation pane, you launched your cluster in EC2\-VPC rather than EC2\-Classic and should follow the instructions at [You Launched Your Cluster into EC2\-VPC](#authorize-access-vpc)\.
+If **Security Groups** is not listed in the navigation pane, you launched your cluster in EC2\-VPC rather than EC2\-Classic and should follow the instructions at [You launched your cluster into EC2\-VPC](#authorize-access-vpc)\.

 1. Choose the box to the left of **default** security group\.